plestoon/thru/README.md

 nc 127.0.0.1 4242
 ```

-## TLS certificate and key
+## TLS certificate

-They are only needed for QUIC tunnels.

-`--peer-cert` is for the client to specify the server's root certificate.
-It's only needed for self-signed certificates
+On the client side, `--peer-cert` is for the client to specify the server's root certificate.
-and if it hasn't been installed on the system keystore.
+It's only needed for self-signed certificates and if it hasn't been installed on the system keystore.